Ruby on Rails vs PHP: Battle of Programming Languages

 The TIOBE index (which ranks programming languages by popularity) supports this, with PHP on the 8th position on the list, and Ruby on the 11th.
 Simple demand-supply reasoning tells us that if there are more PHP developers, then a Ruby developer with the same amount of experience and similar skills will probably be more expensive.

 However, I’ve mentioned it in other articles, and I’ll probably keep mentioning it: what’s good for the project manager is what’s good for the project.
-If your codebase is in Ruby (for valid technical reasons), and you need more developers, then market demand doesn’t matter.
-You just do all you can to find the right Ruby developer.
+If your codebase is in Ruby (for valid technical reasons), and you need to hire developers online skilled in Ruby to supplement your team, then market demand doesn’t matter.
+You just do all you can to find the right Ruby developer, even analyze if such a freelancing platform like Toptal is legit against your project requirements.

 Same with PHP, and same with any other technology.
 From an ongoing-project perspective, what matters is that you find the right people to finish before the deadline.
 If you’re already building in one technology, switching to another might be too much trouble (it’s doable, but you need a big budget and the rarest commodity of all – time).